 Note: If you connected a game console, it may take a few seconds for your image to appear when you switch to the game console's input source.
-To reduce the potential lag in response time to game commands, set your game console's output format to a progressive signal of 480p or 720p.
+To reduce the potential lag in response time to game commands, set your game console's output format to a progressive signal of 480p, 720p, or higher.
 See your game console documentation for instructions.

-You can also select the Fast setting using the Fast/Fine button on the remote control to reduce lag time.
+You can also select the Fast Image Processing setting to reduce lag time.

-Note: When an audio/video source that meets the HDMI CEC standard is connected to the projector's HDMI port, you can use the projector's remote control to control certain features of the linked device by pressing the HDMI Link button on the remote and setting HDMI Link to On.
+Note: When an audio/video source that meets the HDMI CEC standard is connected to the projector's HDMI port, you can use the projector's remote control to control certain features of the linked device by pressing the HDMI Link button on the remote control and setting HDMI Link to On.